dave-mccollough/dave-mccollough/README.md

 ---
 - 🔧   Consultant working with Azure, .NET, and React (Native)
 - 💡   Interested in AI, Data, and Blockchain
-- 📖   Currently studying for Azure AI-102: Designing and Implementing a Microsoft Azure AI Solution
+- 📖   Currently studying for the Azure AI-102: Designing and Implementing a Microsoft Azure AI Solution
 ***
 ### Tools and Technologies
 ---